Fact Checked

 Other Common Sleep Apnoea Symptoms include:

-If you are experiencing symptoms, you need to take a Sleep Apnoea test or NHS sleep study.
-Our In-Home Sleep Test will confirm if you have OSA in 7-10 working days.
-If Sleep Apnoea is confirmed, you can successfully begin treatment within 2 weeks or consider what the other causes could be.
+If you are experiencing symptoms, you need to take a Sleep Apnoea test.
+Our In-Home Sleep Test will confirm if you have OSA in 2 working days.

 In-Home Sleep Study

-An In-Home Sleep Study provides a quick, convenient and affordable way to have Sleep Apnoea confirmed.
-The most common symptom of Sleep Apnoea is choking while sleeping, so a sleep test can help determine if this is the cause.
+An In-Home Sleep Study provides a quick, convenient and affordable way to diagnose Sleep Apnoea.
+The most common symptom is choking while sleeping, so a sleep test can help determine if this is the cause.
 All studies are independently analysed by experienced NHS-qualified sleep professionals and use the WatchPAT recording device for unrivalled accuracy.